Chair: Meredith Milton, AAS, R. EEG/EP T., RPSGT

 Additionally, the RC continues to monitor NDT-related employment ads to determine the qualifications, education and experience employers are seeking, and to provide a clear understanding of NDT-related employment trends/opportunities to support the development of new school programs, clinical support sites and licensure regulation to protect our Scope of Practice.
 The committee has collected biannual and quarterly data since October of 2016 and are working to develop a publication to share our findings in either ASET News or The Neurodiagnostic Journal.
 Stay tuned!

-Please note that we are currently looking for another committee member to join our busy team.
+Please note that we are currently looking for another volunteer committee member to join our busy team.
 If you are interested and have experience in research, please let us know!

 Committee Members: William J. Bosl, Ph.D.; Andrew Ehrenberg, BS, R. EEG T., CNIM; Margie Dieter-Murphy, R. EEG/EP T.; Brian Galdis, BS, R. EEG T., CLTM; Todd Ham, BS, R. EEG T., CLTM; Rebecca Khozein, MBA, DOM, MS, R. EEG/EP T., RPSGT, R.NCS.T.; Jacob Myers, BS, R. EEG T.; and Jie Zhang, BS.
 R. EEG/EP T., CNIM, CLTM, FASET